steveg-ds/RHIP/README.md

 # RHIP

-This R project contains all the code used in the thesis "Rurality and Robustness: Rural Areas and Housing Insecurity Risk"
+This R project contains all the code used in my thesis "Rurality and Robustness: Rural Areas and Housing Insecurity Risk"

 In the final crunch to finish my thesis all semblance of order went out the door.
 I am working to get it all organized and cleaned up as soon as possible but the code does get the job done.
 I am also going to set up the option to run the code in a docker container to avoid some potential installation hassles.